dknittel/rails_passion_project/passion_project/notes.md

+Sun:
+Sort players by points in drafts#show controller Display logout and 'is picking' with react
+(done) Display view_stats and select player buttons on page with react Post to database with ajax
+Remove selected players with react

+Mon:
+Update 'is picking' with react
+Display finish draft button with react
+Get view_stats button working with react(?)
+Logout link button
+Display complete page with react or just normal button link

+After 6:
+Clean up code
+Create video

 api/v1/drafts/:id
 @draft.to_json with options to send everything from rails to js
 	get an array of undrafted players with hashes of their id and name